Kevin T. Wells, Esq.

 About Kevin T. Wells, Esq.

-Mr. Wells has been practicing law since 1995, with more than twenty of those years dedicated to representing community associations located primarily in Sarasota and Manatee Counties.
+Mr. Wells is board certified in Condominium and Planned Development Law by The Florida Bar and has been practicing law since 1995, with more than twenty of those years dedicated to representing community associations located primarily in Sarasota and Manatee Counties.

 His practice philosophy is to provide prompt legal advice to clients that is communicated in a direct and easily understood fashion.
 He believes that community association representation is unique because the officers and directors owe a fiduciary obligation to the unit owners and routinely decide matters that directly affect their homes, neighbors and communities.